LastLeaf/fw.mpa/README.md

 * `fw.debug` (Read-Only) Whether server is in debug mode.
 * `fw.version` (Read-Only) App or website's version.
 It's set in fw.mpa configuration.
 * `fw.timeout` (Read-Only) The server timeout.
 It's set in fw.mpa configuration.
-* `fw.onserverchanged` A function to call when server updates (version given as first argument) or session losts is detected.
+* `fw.onserverchanged` A function to call when server updates (version given as first argument).
+In default, it just reload the whole page.
+* `fw.onsessionlost` A function to call when session on server is lost.
 In default, it just reload the whole page.
 * `fw.loadingLogo.disabled` Whether loading logo is disabled.
 It's false by default if loading logo is set in configuration.
 * `fw.loadingLogo.opacity(num)` Set the opacity of the loading logo.